 You can create orchestration rules in USM Anywhere that automatically trigger a Jira response action when events match the criteria that you specify.
 For example, you might create a rule where USM Anywhere automatically creates a new Jira task when malware is detected so that a member of your response team can manage and address the issue.

 Note: Before launching a Jira response action or creating a Jira orchestration rule, the AlienApp for Jira must be enabled and connected to your Jira Cloud instance.
 For more information, see Configuring the AlienApp for Jira.

-After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Jira response action to create a new issue.
+After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Jira response action to create a new issue.
 The rule does not trigger for your existing alarms or events.

 You can create a new rule in one of two ways.